 Most of the time, the slower speed is sufficient for heating your home and doesn’t require as much energy as a single-stage furnace.
 It’s also quieter.
 You won’t get that “whoosh” of warm air every time the heat turns on.
 When the temperature drops significantly and the slower speed won’t keep your home warm, the second stage kicks in and the furnace operates a full blast.

 Why does all of this matter?
-Because both 80% and 95% furnaces are available as single-stage or two-stage units.
+Because both 80% and 95% of furnaces are available as single-stage or two-stage units.
 An 80% furnace with two stages of heat will usually be better for your energy bills than a 95% furnace with just one stage.

-Some 95% furnaces even come with a fully modulating gas valve.
-It's similar to having two stages of heat, only better!
+Some 95% of furnaces even come with a fully modulating gas valve.
+It’s similar to having two stages of heat, only better!
 Instead of just two stages, the furnace operates at a variety of capacities to match your heating needs at any given moment.

 Variable speed airflow is a plus as well.
 Standard furnaces will offer full blast airflow with no variation in speed.
-Units with variable speed airflow do a better job controlling the amount of amount of hot air that enters your home at any given time.
-As such, they're more efficient than standard units.
+Units with variable speed airflow do a better job controlling the amount of hot air that enters your home at any given time.
+As such, they’re more efficient than standard units.

 That’s right.
 AFUE isn’t the end-all, be-all metric for furnace efficiency.
 Depending on your situation, other factors might matter even more!

 Everyone’s home is different.
 You might have a unique situation that doesn’t fit nicely inside the guidelines we’re discussing here.
 With that caveat, here’s the best furnace choice for your home if:

 - You’re replacing an 80% furnace in a vented space: Go with a new 80% furnace.
 If you want a more energy-efficient model, consider a two-stage unit with variable airflow before committing to a 95% furnace and the extra construction that it will require.